 Research and Inspiration

-Thankfully, when it came time to begin researching fabrics and techniques, I already had some experience working with stretch fabrics from previously making dance leotards.
+When it came time to begin researching fabrics and techniques, I already had some experience working with stretch fabrics from previously making dance leotards.
+I also had leftover lycra from those projects, which meant I was already familiar with at least one supplier offering colourful, performance-appropriate fabrics.

+My first step was revisiting that supplier, Glitter & Dance, to see what options were available.
 From there, I expanded my research with an online search for other swimwear fabric suppliers and discovered Boo Designs, an Australian company known for swimwear patterns and stretch fabrics.
 This was around 2018 or 2019.

 Once the technical side was established, my daughters and I looked through Pinterest for visual inspiration.
 This helped us explore colour combinations, style ideas, and design details that appealed to them.
-Including them in this stage made the process collaborative and ensured the final design reflected their personalities.
+Including them in this stage made the process collaborative and ensured the final designs reflected their personalities.

 Concept Development and Collaboration